 If you need to set a timer, feel free to do so.
 It can be easy to get carried away in the nice warm shower, and forget that you are actually wasting some valuable H2O.
 So just be mindful, and even consider taking a few extra steps to make your shower as eco-friendly as possible.

 How can we further reduce our impact in the shower?

-You can also put a bucket at the bottom of your shower to catch the clean, soapy water that would otherwise go down the drain — as long as you're using sustainable shower products, you can use it to water your lawn later (which is especially helpful if you, too, are facing water cuts right now!).
+You can also put a bucket at the bottom of your shower to catch the clean, soapy water that would otherwise go down the drain — as long as you're using natural shower products, you can use it to water your lawn later (which is especially helpful if you, too, are facing water cuts right now!).

 This article, originally published on May 12, 2023, has been updated.